 Novice Team – The novice program is designed primarily to introduce athletes to rowing and to help them develop their interest and improve technique and fitness.
 The full-time program is also a good fit for rowers who are, for any number of reasons, interested in the sport but not able to fully commit to higher levels of competition.

-» To Register Go to the Fall 2018 Season Registration Page
+» To register for the Fall Season please go to the Fall Season Registration Page.

 NOTE: Regatta fees (includes transport, room, board, entry fees) are not included in regular season fees.